-Daylight and fresh air is provided to this area by an opening port window.
-Additional lighting is provided by two 12-volt lights, one above each berth, that are controlled by a wall switch near the door to the salon and switches on the light fixtures.
+Daylight and fresh air is provided to this area by opening port windows.
+Additional lighting is provided a 12-volt light that is controlled by a switch on the light fixture.

-10.7 Cabin Woodwork

-Cabin Floors and Steps
+10.7 Cabin Woodwork Cabin Floors and Steps

-The galley floor is made of maple.
-The wood is finished with a high quality urethane finish that will provide years of protection with proper care and treatment.
-It is important to avoid tracking sand and dirt on the cabin floor.
+The galley floor and steps are made of maple.
+They are finished with a high quality urethane finish that will provide years of protection with proper care and treatment.
+It is important to avoid tracking sand and dirt on the cabin floor and steps.
 Sand and dirt acts like sand paper and will eventually sand off the finish in the traffic areas.
 The wood can be lightly sanded and refinished as necessary.